-GEN.15 This condition has been intentionally left blank GEN.16 All personnel involved with the construction of the Project shall be made aware of, and have access to, all conditions and management plans applicable to the construction of the Project, including any amendments to the management plans made under Conditions GEN.13 and GEN.14.
-Copies of these documents shall be kept on site at all times.
-GEN.17 (a) In the event of any dispute, disagreement or inaction arising about the content of the management plans between the Chief Executive, TRC and the Consent Holder matters shall be referred in the first instance to the Chief Executive, TRC, and to the Consent Holder's Construction Manager (as described in the CEMP), to determine a process of resolution. (b) If a resolution cannot be agreed under (a) within 15 working days, the matter shall be referred within 10 working days to an independent appropriately qualified expert, acceptable to both parties ('expert'), setting out the details of the matter to be referred for determination and the reasons the parties do not agree.
-The Commissioner raised a question about the vires of the 'mediator' which will be addressed in legal submissions; term replaced with expert.
-Clause (e) is deleted, as is reference to 'or implementation', to ensure certainty that the Council's prosecution role is not compromised. (c) The expert shall, as soon as possible, issue a decision on the matter.(d) The decision of the expert on the content of the management plan is binding and shall be implemented by the Consent Holder.
-GEN.18 The Consent Holder shall undertake an annual review of all management plans.
-This review shall include, but not necessarily be limited to: (a) Reviewing compliance with the Project consent conditions, the CEMP and management plans. (b) Reviewing any significant changes to construction activities or methods and/or unanticipated adverse effects resulting from the Construction Works. (c) Any changes to roles and responsibilities within the Project team. (d) Reviewing the results of inspections, monitoring and reporting procedures associated with the management of adverse effects during construction. (e) Reviewing responses to any comments or recommendations from TRC regarding the CEMP and management plans. (f) Reviewing responses to any comments or recommendations from the KFG regarding the CWMP. (g) Reviewing any unresolved complaints and any response to complaints and remedial action taken to address the complaint.
-The outcome of this review shall be provided to the Chief Executive, TRC, and a copy shall be provided to the KFG and the Operations Manager of DOC New Plymouth District Office.
+GEN.17 (a) In the event of any dispute, disagreement or inaction arising about the technical content-or The Co implementation of the management plans between the Chief Executive, TRC and the Consent Holder in the 'me accordance with the conditions or the provisions of the management plans, matters shall be referred in submis the first instance to the Chief Executive, TRC, and to the Consent Holder's Construction Manager (as Clause described in the CEMP), to determine a process of resolution. implem (b) If a resolution cannot be agreed under (a) within 15 working days, the matter shall be referred within 10 prosect working days to an independent appropriately qualified personexpert, acceptable to both parties ('mediator'expert'), setting out the details of the matter to be referred for determination and the reasons the parties do not agree. (c) The mediator expert shall, as soon as possible, issue a decision on the matter. (d) The decision of the mediatorexpert on the implementation content of the management plan is binding and shall be implemented by the Consent Holder.
+GEN.18 The Consen t Holder shall undertake an annual review of all management plans that takes into account (this.
+This review shall include, but not necessarily be is not an exclusive list):limited to: (a) Reviewing compliance with the Project consent and designation conditions, the CEMP and management plans. (b) Reviewing any significant changes to construction activities or methods and/or unanticipated more than minor-adverse effects resulting from the Construction Works (c) KeyAny changes to roles and responsibilities within the Project team. (d) Reviewing the results of inspections, monitoring and reporting procedures associated with the management of adverse effects during construction. (e) Reviewing responses to any comments or recommendations from TRC regarding the CEMP and management plans. (f) Reviewing responses to any comments or recommendations from the KFG or DOC regarding the CWMP. (g) Reviewing any unresolved complaints and any response to complaints and remedial action taken to address the complaint.
+The outcom e of this review shall be provided to the Chief Executive, TRC.
+Where recommendations are not accepted by the Consent Holder reasons shall be provided.
+Material changes to any management plan(s) resulting from the review shall be sub ject to certification under Condition GEN.14, and a copy shall be provided to the KFG and the Operations Manager of DOC New Plymouth District Office.
+Where either r the Consent Holder proposes, or the Chief Executive, TRC requests changes to management plans as a result of the Annual Review, any change to a management plan shall be subject to the provisions of Conditions GEN 13, 14 and 17.
+Where recommendations are not accepted by the Consent Holder reasons shall be provided.